Vargasavour Recipes

 Instructions

-• In a jug, combine warm water, yeast, and sugar.
-Stir until the sugar and yeast are dissolved.
-Let the yeast mixture sit for about 10 minutes until frothy.
+• In a jug, combine the warm water, yeast, and ¼ teaspoon sugar.
+Stir until dissolved and let sit for 10 minutes until frothy.

-• In a large mixing bowl, combine melted butter, sugar and eggs.
+• In a large mixing bowl, combine the melted butter, 70 g sugar, and eggs.
 Beat until well combined.

-• Pour the activated yeast mixture into the egg mixture.
-Whisk until fully incorporated.
+• Pour the activated yeast mixture into the egg mixture and whisk until fully incorporated.

-• Sift together the flour and salt to the mixture.
+• Sift the flour and salt into the mixture and stir until a dough forms.

-• Turn the dough out onto a lightly floured surface and knead it for about 15 minutes until it becomes smooth and elastic.
+• Turn the dough onto a lightly floured surface and knead for 15 minutes until smooth and elastic.

-• Place the dough in a greased bowl, cover it with a clean kitchen towel, and let it rise in a warm place for about 2 hours, or until doubled in size.
+• Grease a large mixing bowl with a bit of oil and place the dough inside.
+Cover with a clean kitchen towel and let rise for 2 hours, or until doubled in size.

-• Use a round cookie cutter to cut out donut shapes and a smaller cutter to make the donut holes.
+• Cut out donut shapes using a round cutter and a smaller cutter for the holes.

-• Place the cut-out donuts on a cutting board lined with parchment paper, leaving some space between each one.
+• Place the donuts on a parchment-lined board, leaving space between each one.

-• Cover them loosely with parchment paper and let them rise for another 1 hour, or until they have puffed up slightly.
+• Cover loosely with parchment and let rise for another hour, or until slightly puffed.

-• Carefully place the risen donuts into the hot oil, frying them for about 2 minutes on each side, or until they turn golden brown.
+• Carefully place the donuts into the hot oil and fry for about 2 minutes per side until golden brown.

-• Use a strainer spoon to transfer the fried donuts to a plate lined with paper towels to drain any excess oil.
+• Transfer to paper towels to drain excess oil.

-• While the donuts are still warm, roll them in sugar until they are fully coated.
+• While still warm, roll the donuts in sugar until fully coated.

 Notes